RL4AA/RL4AA.github.io/content/posts/announcements/rl4aa24_stay_tuned.md

 ---
-title: "The 2nd RL4AA workshop 2024 will be held 05.-07.
+title: "📍 The 2nd RL4AA workshop 2024 will be held 05.-07.
 February 2024 in Salzburg"
 date: 2023-04-27
 draft: false
 tags: ["workshop", "event"]